 The film suggests that theater goers of the 1910's were prone to uncouth displays of objection.
 A look at history reveals that this type of incident was in fact common.
 Lynn Garafola Compares the reaction to Stravinsky's work to the reception of Wagner's Tannhauser in 1861 in her book Diaghilev's Ballets Russes.
 However, she illuminates further that the premiere of Le Sacre was particularly raucus.

 "One smart lady slapped a hissing neighbor; another called Ravel "a dirty Jew"; whistles hissed; a composer yelled for the "sluts" of the sixteenth arrondisment - where many of Diaghilev's boxholders lived- to "shut-up".
-(Garafola p.64)
+(Garafola p.64)the artist Valentine Gross Hugo wrote about the premiere of Le Sacre.

 ''It was as if the theater had been struck by an earthquake,'' ''It seemed to stagger in the uproar.
 Screams, insults, hoots, prolonged whistles drowned out the music, and then slaps and even boos.''(Garafola p.64)